GSA/openacr/openacr/govready-0.9.markdown

 - **Partially Supports**: Some functionality of the product does not meet the criterion.
 - **Does Not Support**: The majority of product functionality does not meet the criterion.
 - **Not Applicable**: The criterion is not relevant to the product.
 - **Not Evaluated**: The product has not been evaluated against the criterion.
-This can be used only in WCAG 2.0 Level AAA.
+This can be used only in WCAG 2.x Level AAA.

 ## WCAG 2.0 Report

 ### Table 1: Success Criteria, Level A

 Notes: GovReady-Q is a web application and an authoring tool.
 As such the Software &amp; Authoring Tool Notes are all included within the Web for the &#x27;Conformance Level&#x27; and &#x27;Remarks and Explanations&#x27;.
 There are some elements here that clearly fail WCAG 2.0 A.

+Conformance to the 25 criteria listed below is distributed as follows:

+- 32 supported
+- 9 partially supported
+- 7 not supported
+- 52 not applicable

 | Criteria                                                                                                           | Conformance Level                                                                                                                                                                   | Remarks and Explanations                                                                                                                                                                                                                                                                                                                                                                                                                             |
 | ------------------------------------------------------------------------------------------------------------------ | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |